Is a Career as a Real Estate Agent Right for You? Pros and Cons

 The Cons of a Career in Real Estate

 You're more or less on your own when it comes to making sure your business thrives.
 You have to constantly be available when clients want you.
 Income can be a long time in coming when you first start out.
 The early months and years in real estate can be feast or famine until you get going.

 There's a high failure rate for new agents, and the job involves some liability and risk.
-You'll need insurance because some mistakes, such as failing to disclose a material fact about the property or neglecting inspections, can get you sued.
+You'll need insurance because some mistakes can get you sued, such as failing to disclose a material fact about the property or neglecting inspections.